Pay online w/Checking Account Info or Gladly Accepting Visa, MasterCard or Discover. No longer accepting American Express as of 3/1/22.

 During business hours, to report a Non-Emergency Leak or Water Waste, please send email to lori@bondmadison.com For any emergency situation, please call Marty at Phone#618-593-6225.
 Email is not monitored after work hours.

-Click on above “reports” icon to view your
+Click on above “report” icon to view your

 or go to Water Education tab on our website and